 The BMW R 1200 RS proved popular enough that BMW refreshed it with the rest of the line-up in 2018, replacing it with the even more advanced BMW R 1250 RS.

-The above maintenance schedule came from the manual for the BMW R 1200 RS, also consulting parts diagrams for replacement items.
+The above maintenance schedule is based on the one in the manual for the BMW R 1200 RS, also consulting parts diagrams for replacement items.

 You can download the manual for the R 1200 RS from BMW Motorrad here.